ttm/ttm.github.io/_posts/2025-07-14-application-spirituality-ai.md

 ## 1. What

-Here we have the articles ChatGPT and Claude wrote on the application of spirituality/religion/magick to AI development.
+Here we have the articles ChatGPT (o3-pro) and Claude (Opus 4) wrote on the application of spirituality/religion/magick to AI development.

 I might give you more context at the end of the article, but the core